Global Infectious Disease Doctoral Program

 1

-In addition, most students will take either GLID 5011: Policy Analysis or GLID 5522: Modeling of Biological Systems.
+In addition, most students will take either GLID 6020: Policy Analysis for OR GLID 5522: Modeling Populations & Diseases.
 PhD students will choose additional courses toward the 30-credit requirement based on discussions with their advisor.
 Some courses may be waived depending on the student’s background.

 Students will have the option of doing research rotations with potential mentors during the first 8 months of the program.
 These rotations would start in September of the first year, but are not required.
 Students not electing to rotate can begin dissertation research in Year 1.